 Harlem in Havana also confirmed a willingness of Cuban and Black American alignment before the Cuban revolution.
 But, when Batista is ousted by Castro, it became increasingly harder for Claxton to outmaneuver the political realities that threatened his show’s existence.

 “This Castro has loused up a lot of things.
 We were known all over the continent for “Harlem in Havana”.
 It was a show name like Ringling Brothers” said Claxton in an interview with the Calgary Herald.
 On January 1, 1959, Fidel Castro took over Cuba's government, consolidated powers, seized properties and sought independence from the United States.
 When the U.S. severed diplomatic relations with Cuba, Claxton made the decision to change the show’s name.
 To make matters worse, finding new Cuban talent was becoming a challenge for Claxton.

 For his 30th tour with Royal American Shows, Claxton added an all new lineup for the Harlem Revue that included a jazzy new band led by Maurice Fontane, The Fouchee Dancers; The Five Pennies, and two startling new attractions, Greta Garland, a female impersonator, and the new Queen of the Harlem Revue, striptease artist Kim Gaye.

 Still fast moving, the show remained a popular attraction on the midway, especially among the old timers who returned season after season to be entertained in traditional Claxton manner.
 This Harlem Revue officially played its last tour dates in 1967, the year Leon Claxton passed away.

-For the many patrons across North America who witnessed the one of a kind spectacle, and still remember it today, Leon Claxton's Harlem in Havana will forever be one of the greatest midway attractions in North American traveling carnival history.
+For the many people who witnessed Claxton's stage shows, and still remember today, Leon Claxton's Harlem in Havana will forever be the greatest midway attraction in North American carnival history.